sourceincite/sourceincite.github.io/_posts/0000-00-00-strike-three-symlinking-your-way-to-unauthenticated-access-against-cisco-ucs-director.md

 /opt/infra/web_cloudmgr/apache-tomcat/bin
 ```

-<p class="cn" markdown="1">Wait, didn't you say root access mr_me?</p>
+Wait, didn't you say root access mr_me?

-<p class="cn" markdown="1">Yeah my bad.
+Yeah my bad.
 After grinding out 8 different post auth code exec bugs, I found out that a different web service (reachable from our authentication bypass) has a *by design feature* which is a built-in cloupia script interpreter allowing an authenticated attacker to execute arbitrary code as root.
-At that point, I didn't bother auditing any further and as it turns out, that's a forever day since Cisco declined to patch it:</p>
+At that point, I didn't bother auditing any further and as it turns out, that's a forever day since Cisco declined to patch it:

 ```bash
 saturn:~ mr_me$ ./poc.py